A signature is the most basic way to indicate your agreement to a contract. No matter whether your signature’s messy or unusual, it is legally valid.

 Can your signature have symbols?

-While a symbol makes your signature unique, it is also easier to replicate than a handwritten signature, and therefore may increase the likelyhood of fraud.
+While a symbol makes your signature unique, it is easier to replicate than a handwritten signature, which may increase the likelihood of fraud.

 Does your signature have to be exact?

 When it comes to handwritten signatures, it can be challenging to replicate the exact signature every time.
 Luckily, not having the exact signature every time is fine.
-In fact, some variation looks more genuine than having exactly the same signature on all documents.
+Some variation looks more genuine than having the same signature on all documents.

 Can a signature be a scribble?

-Scribbles and squiggles are both genuine ways of signing documents, since you are providing a mark of identification.
+Scribbles and squiggles are genuine ways of signing documents since you provide a mark of identification.
 However, the issue of consistency also arises with these types of signatures.

 What makes a good signature?

-To create a good signature, there are some signature tips rules you may consider:
+To create a good signature, there are some signature tips and rules you may consider:

 - Make it Cursive

 Cursive signs are attractive and create a strong impression.
 It is usually the signature style of creatives and visionary thinkers.
-In fact, most celebrities and public figures have cursive signatures.
+Most celebrities and public figures have cursive signatures.

 Signing your name in all caps is also cool.
 After all, this is how Jeff Bezos signs his documents.
 You can also write just the first letter in caps.
 Some people combine styles and capitalize the first letter while writing the rest in lowercase cursive.

-We suggest against writing the first letter of your name or surname is in lowercase.
+We suggest against writing the first letter of your name or surname in lowercase.